Wint3rmute/baczek.me/content/norway.md

 - If you're traveling by car, here's a list of [scenic routes](https://www.nasjonaleturistveger.no/en/routes/) worth driving through
-- Czech application [Mapy.cz](https://mapy.cz) has proved very useful around Bergen, it contains high quality hiking maps
+- Czech application [Mapy.cz](https://mapy.cz) has proved very useful around both Bergen and Hardangerfjord, it contains high quality hiking maps
 - [Weather website](https://www.yr.no/en) served by the Norwegian Meteorological Institute